 Want ideas for an upcoming project?
 Would you like to collaborate or commission work?
-Check out our Atelier output on Instagram.
+Get inspired and informed here.

-Ms. Slavova graduated from Penn State University and holds an MA in Medieval European History & Art History from The George Washington University & an MBA (INSEAD).
-Her vision for Thraix is both simple and complex.
+Ellie Slavova graduated from Penn State University and holds an MA in Medieval European History & Art History from The George Washington University & an MBA from INSEAD.
+Ms. Slavova's vision for Thraix is both simple and complex.

 What Motivated You to Start Thraix Group?

 Living in New York City, you see people who go to the opera to show off their wardrobe or wife – not because they are fans of Verdi!
 The same problem exists with art and the art market.
 The American market is over-saturated with people who want to buy someone’s work because of the hype or brand while having little to no understanding about what makes a certain artwork truly valuable.
 In Western Europe this occurs to a lesser degree.
 To see whether an artwork will go past trend to something more immortal, you need an expert eye.
 Bulgarian art is as soulful as it gets.
 My associates and I get it.
 We are dedicated to our art collection.
 Thraix should be more than an art dealer.
 In Bulgaria there are classically trained, technically superb madmen who create for themselves.
 There is a passion in Bulgarian art that translates into quality on the canvas.
 It’s a very Eastern European / Balkan trait -- that beautiful non-conformism which we want in art.

 What Do You Want Thraix Group to Achieve?